Dance Vault Remixes: Get It Off/Knock Knock

-Dance Vault Remixes: Get It Off/Knock Knock- Remix EP is the first EP by American R&B singer Monica, released in 2004 (see 2004 in music).
-It features remix-versions of the 2003 songs : "Knock Knock" and song "Get It Off" both from After the Storm in the U.S. Both songs were released as a double A-side and B-side single.
-It is her first compilation/EP album.
-It was released for promotional use only.
+Dance Vault Remixes: Get It Off/Knock Knock is the first EP by American R&B singer Monica, released in 2004.
+It features remix versions of the 2003 songs "Knock Knock" and "Get It Off", both from After the Storm.
+Both songs were released as a double A-side single.
+It is her first EP or compilation of any type and was released for promotional use only.

-During 2004, her record company, J Records, issued a 6-track remix EP entitled Dance Vault Remixes: Get It Off/Knock Knock.
-The album features productions of Kid Chris and Planet Funk Crew.
-The dance mixes tracks on Dance Vault Remixes: Get It Off/Knock Knock saw minor success with just being an internet release.
-The album was to promoted the single and promoted by the Knock Knock/Get It Off- DVD Single.
+During 2004, her record company, J Records, issued the six-track remix EP featuring productions by Kid Chris and Planet Funk Crew.
+It was released alongside the "Knock Knock"/"Get It Off" DVD single.